Online Teaching Resources

 - It is publishing the video once uploaded to Mediaflo

-Both of these processes can take a bit of time when done individually, but the process takes even longer when both are done back to back like Ensemble does.
-The software functions this way, however, to ensure that you do not have to go into Mediaflo and publish your own content which ultimately saves time and work on your end.
+Individually, both of these processes can take a bit of time to complete, but that time is increased when completed simultaneously.
+While it may seem slower, simultaneous processing in Ensemble ensures that you do not have to go back into Mediaflo and publish your own content which ultimately saves time and work on your end.

 Full length lecture videos are going to take some time, likely over an hour, to upload so please be patient.